folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ### Related invoices

 This section displays information about invoices and invoice lines that link to this order.
-The invoice table list displays the following columns:
+The invoice table list displays the following columns.
+To sort the list by **Invoice date**, click on the column header.

 *   **Invoice #.** The invoice number for the invoice that has an invoice line linked to this POL.
 Click on the invoice number to open the Invoices app detail pane for the invoice.
 Note: The link is to the general invoice, not to the specific invoice line that links to this POL.
 *   **Invoice date.** The vendor invoice date.
+Click on the column name to sort the list of related invoices by **Invoice date**.
 *   **Vendor name.** The name of the vendor associated with the related invoice.
+*   **Vendor invoice number.** The vendor-provided identifier for the related invoice.
 *   **Status.**  The status of the invoice: Open, Reviewed, Approved, Paid, or Cancelled.
+*   **Quantity.** The quantity for the related invoice.
 *   **Expended amount.** The expended amount of the invoice.
 The amount displayed is the **Calculated total amount** of the general invoice.
+*   **Piece(s).**  The caption information, as entered on the piece record of the Receiving app, for this order.
+See [Receiving >Add piece fields](../receiving/#add-piece-fields) for more information.

 ## Editing an order